skeller1/extr/readme.md

      alert(result);
     })

+### Rake Task

+  rake app:routes:extr

+This rake task allows you to control your extr config defined in `config/extdirect.yml`

 ## TODO
 * Find a way to add authenticity token to each form post component by default (Is it possible???)